sifteo/thundercracker/README.rst

 Parts
 -----

+deps
+  Outside dependencies, included for convenience.

+docs
+  Build files for the SDK documentation, as well as other miscellaneous platform documentation.

 emulator
   The Thundercracker hardware emulator.
 Includes an accurate hardware simulation of the cubes, and the necessary glue to execute "sim" builds of master firmware in lockstep with this hardware simulation.
 Also includes a unit testing framework.

+extras
+  Various userspace programs which are neither full games nor included in the SDK as "example" code.
+This directory can be used for internal tools and toys which aren't quite up to our standards for inclusion in the SDK.

 firmware
   Firmware source for cubes and master.